Market volatility spurs some funds to look again at currency hedging

 “The question we are asking U.S. investors is that you had a perfect year in 2017 from your domestic equity market returns and a weaker dollar boosting the value of your overseas assets and that can easily transform into a perfect storm,” said James Wood-Collins, CEO at Record Currency Management, which advises nearly $60 billion in currency hedging strategies to clients.

-(This version of the story refiles to add dropped letter in 19th para)
+(This version of the story was refiled to add dropped letter in 19th paragraph)

 Reporting by Simon Jessop and Saikat Chatterjee; editing by David Stamp